Robert Stigwood Fellowship Program provides mentorship and professional development to local musicians and industry entrepreneurs.

 Mentoring for emerging South Australian music industry entrepreneurs who are working in music management or other areas of artist representation.
 Focus areas include identifying strengths, weaknesses and ambitions for the future.
 Each fellow will receive one-on-one help developing and achieving a business plan for the following 12 months.

-All applications will be assessed by an industry formed panel.
-Successful Artist Fellowship recipients will receive up to $25,000 in grants with Industry Fellow recipients receiving up to $5,000 in grants to use during the mentorship.
+All applications are assessed by an industry formed panel.
+Successful Artist Fellowship recipients receive up to $25,000 in grants with Industry Fellowship recipients receiving up to $5,000 in grants to use during the mentorship.

-Now in its seventh year, the program has played a significant role in helping South Australian artists develop both creatively and professionally, with many securing recording, publishing and management deals.
+Now in its eighth year, the program has played a significant role in helping South Australian artists develop both creatively and professionally, with many securing recording, publishing and management deals.

 Previous Stigwood Fellows include: Teenage Joans, East Av3, George Alice, Towns, Jess Day, West Thebarton, Tkay Maidza, Electric Fields, Bad Dreems and Stellie.

-This program is a key initiative from the State Government’s Music Development Office.
+This program is a key initiative from the South Australian Government’s Music Development Office.

 - Bianca Nilsson – Founder and CEO at Renegade Records